bharathyt530-design/19AI304-Fundamentals-of-C-Programming-2025-Odd-M4/README.md

 ## 7. Implementation of Functions.
 ## 8. Implementation of passing parameters.
 # Ex.No:16
   Implement a C program to read a date in the format DD/MM/YYYY and determine whether the entered date is valid.
 The program should check the correctness of the day, month, and year, including leap year calculations for February.
-# Date :
 # Aim:
  To implement a C program that validates a user-entered date using a function without parameters and without return value, ensuring the correctness of day, month, year, and leap year conditions.
 # Algorithm: